 I’ve seen this play out many times.
 Sometimes the partner predator will grow bored and leave its prey on the doorstep as soon as something sexual happens.
 Mission accomplished.

 A more vicious species of partner predator will wait until its prey leaves his or her spouse and/or family – believing he or she has found true love – before being satisfied that the hunt is over.
 It then abandons its prey on the doorstep and sets off on a fresh hunt.

 His or her baffled prey – the unfaithful spouse – is left to wonder what the hell happened.
 “I thought you loved me?!
 I risked my marriage for you, and now you’re just going to walk away?!”

-Even in the best of marriages and with the strongest of fortresses, partner predators can come sniffing around from time to time.
-You never when or how they’ll strike or which spouse might be the prey.
-But if you are wise to their “wolf in sheep’s clothing” ways, you can chase them away before they go in for the kill.
-Yet if it it’s too late, if you already suspect that a partner predator is circling your marriage, my on-demand audio/video crash courses (Prevent Infidelity // End their Inappropriate Friendship and the Overcoming Infidelity series) offer assertive strategies to send them running.
+Remember that even in the best of marriages and with the strongest of fortresses, partner predators can come sniffing around from time to time.
+You never know when or how they’ll strike or which spouse might be their prey.
+But unfortunately, they are very good at what they do and their “wolf in sheep’s clothing” ways can be very seductive.